The document verification process in Nepal can be a headache and time consuming when you don’t have the proper information or you are misguided.

 - you need to submit a photocopy of the documents you need to verify from here, meaning that you need to make a copy of the document you verified in education ministry by photocopying.

-- if you are verifying some one other’s document than you need to submit a photocopy of your citizenship and the document owner.
+- if you are verifying someone other’s document then you need to submit a photocopy of your citizenship and the document owner.

-- officers might ask for a authorization letter if you the document if being verified in someone’s behalf
+- officers might ask for an authorization letter if you the document if being verified in someone’s behalf

-with the application form you will get a token number, fill the form and wait for your turn to pay the fees at bank counter
+- with the application form, you will get a token number, fill the form and wait for your turn to pay the fees at the bank counter

 - wait until your turn comes

-- before it used to take a lot of time, now if you have sufficient documents and everything ready, most possibly you will get your documents verifed within 30 minutes!! this is cool! :D
+- before it used to take a lot of time, now if you have sufficient documents and everything ready, most possibly you will get your documents verified within 30 minutes!! this is cool! 😀

-- some universities require that your documents to be verified by their embassies too
+- some universities require that your documents be verified by their embassies too

 - visit respective country’s embassy and submit documents